ClearCorp/odoo-clearcorp/subscription_issue_approval/README.rst

 Project issue approved
 ======================

-This module was written to extend the functionality of project
+This module was written to extend the functionality of project, to allow the approval of the estimated time to completion in the issue tracking system.

 Credits